Wagasana, greeting the day

 Observe your dogs breathing.
 Dogs respond and/or react in the moment.
 When they are tired, they sleep.
 They take long-deep breaths.
 They dream and twitch of who knows what.
 When they wake, they delightfully stretch, doing down-dog and up-dog.
 When we rage, dogs do the same, taking long deep breaths or freezing, averting their eyes, looking or walking away.
 Some go on defense (like us) into fight mode (backing away, warning, growling).

 Meditation is a practice of concentrated focus upon a sound, object, visualization, breathing, movement, or a created visualization.
 The intention is to increase awareness of the present moment, reduce stress, promote relaxation, re-energize the brain and body, and enhance personal and spiritual growth.
-Meditation is a way of teaching us how to let thoughts flow, without becoming daunted or distracted, and even if we are, that's okay.
-Meditation can be 5 minutes or hours.
+Meditation is a way of teaching us how to let thoughts flow, without becoming daunted or distracted.
+Even if we are - that's okay.
+Meditation can be 5-minutes or more.
+It’s your choice and time.

-We can meditate anywhere: bathroom, sitting in traffic, bed, and with our dogs on the floor in the woods.
-Pretend there is no place to go for that 10-minutes.
+We can meditate anywhere: bathroom, sitting in traffic, bed, with our dogs on the floor, in the woods, hanging from monkey bars or a chandelier.
+Pretend there is no place to go for that 5 or 10-minutes.
 You cannot control the red light, the trip to the Vet’s, work or grocery store.
-Take the opportunity to breathe, and pleasantly change patterns of stress.
+Take the opportunity to breathe, pleasantly changing patterns of stress.

 Meditating with your dog creates a peaceful sense of well-being.
-Dogs prefer calm owners / pack leaders, not boring, there is a difference.
+Dogs prefer calm owners / pack leaders, not boring / stressed out maniacs.
 Pack Leaders, whether in the wild (wolves) or in a family home, do not need to expend a lot of energy for results.
 They conserve it.
-Unknowingly, many believe that the loudest and bulkiest dogs and people are dominant pack leaders or Alpha.
+Unknowingly, many believe that the loudest bully dogs and people are dominant pack leaders or Alpha.
 In reality, they are the blustery middle-ranking wannabes, who instead of conserving energy and avoiding conflict, flaunt it!
+Now your pooped out - whose is charge now baby?

 Rhythmic Breathing, that can relax you and your dog, begins with taking in a full breath to the count of 4-8, expanding your abdomen.
 Holding for 4-8, then exhaling for 4-8 will release toxins and stress.
 Don’t work hard or worry.
 Let thoughts flow.
-Asking “I wonder what my next thought will be” is enough to stop the flow of THOUGHTS.
-Breathing in saying “one” and exhaling saying “two” helps.
+Asking “I wonder what my next thought will be” is enough to stop the FLOW OF THOUGHTS.

 Before touching your dog, calm your energy and visualize a protective shield around yourself.
 No need to get complicated about colors or size.
 Dogs enjoy simple ...
 So simply preparing yourself first is helpful.
 Let go of judgment.
 The only challenge / competition is with yourself.